Marchhu36/snQTL/README.md

 ### Main functions

+- `diffnet_to_snQTL_stats()`: A list of pairwise differential networks to the test statistics.
+This function is applicable to calculate snQTL test statistics with $q (\geq 3)$ general differential networks, regardless the generation for differential networks.
+- `single_exp_to_snQTL_stats`: A list of expression data to the test statistics.
+Only correlation-based network is considered.
+Expression data can be separated by $K (\geq 3)$ groups based on biological factors, e.g., genotype, location, treatment.
+Useful for parallel computation with large-scale data.
+- `snQTL_test_corrnet`: A list of expression data to the snQTL analysis results, including the empirical p-value, leverage, and loading vector.
+Only correlation-based network is considered.
+Expression data can be separated by $K (\geq 3)$ groups based on biological factors, e.g., genotype, location, treatment.
+Not recommended to run on local laptop with large-scale data.

 ## Demo

 We use synthetic data to illustrate the usage of the main function `network_QTL_test()`.
 Consider the following setup.